 Claims by the Driver

-Contrary to common misperceptions, motorcyclists are usually very careful drivers, so bike wrecks often occur because of conditions beyond the rider’s control.
+Contrary to common misconceptions, motorcyclists are usually very careful drivers, so bike wrecks often occur because of conditions beyond the rider’s control.
 Yet insurance companies are quick to blame single-bike wrecks on biker negligence.
 A vital aspect of your claim is proving you were not at fault.
-Our Phoenix motorcycle crash attorneys will review the circumstances surrounding your motorcycle accident.
+Our Phoenix motorcycle accident attorneys will review the circumstances surrounding your motorcycle accident.
 We work diligently to help you recover just compensation.